It’s a question we hear all the time: “How much RAM do I need for architecture?” Since there are so many variables, it can be not easy to answer.

 It starts with an overview of what RAM is and moves on to different types of architectural applications like Revit, SketchUp or AutoCAD.

-The types of computers that can run these applications are explained and the amount of RAM each needs is covered.
+The types of computers that can run these applications are explained and the amount of RAM each need is covered.

 Finally, we will talk about how all this information affects your project’s budget and give a few recommendations for what type of computer you should use when designing with different software packages.